BritishMachineVisionAssociation/BMVC2021/index.md

 ## Programme

 This year's BMVC will be held virtually over four days with a keynote talk, two oral presentation sessions and a poster session on each day in the traditional single-track format.
+Please see the [schedule]({{site.baseurl}}{% link programme/schedule.md %}) for the detailed timetable for the different sessions.
 We are delighted to announce that our four [keynote]({{site.baseurl}}{% link programme/keynotes.md %}) speakers will be Sanja Fidler, Laura Leal-Taixé, Kate Saenko and Andrew Davison.
-Further programme details will be made available soon.
+The details of the [accepted papers]({{site.baseurl}}{% link programme/accepted-papers.md %}) and their presentation times are now available.
+Please note that papers for poster presentation are allocated a specific day and will be presented during <strong>both morning and afternoon</strong> sessions along with the oral papers for the sessions on the same day.

 ## Attending